4 Heatmap Tools By The Best SEO Companies for eCommerce

 - Heatmaps for Smartphones, PCs, and Tablets

 Currently, Mobile app analytics are free and in Beta testing.
-For enterprises requiring 12-month data history and have 1.5 million visitors per month, the monthly fee is $3,024.
+For enterprises requiring 12-month data history and the ones that have 1.5 million visitors per month, the monthly fee is $3,024.

 Take advantage of their Chrome app to make heatmaps and perform other conversion optimization tasks.
 FreshMarketer captures visitor information and tracking in real-time.